prateekhavale/Loan-Approval-Prediction-System-ML-FastAPI-Streamlit-/README.md

 ---

-## If you like this project
+## Support

-Give it a ⭐ on GitHub!
+If you found this project useful, consider giving it a ⭐ on GitHub!

 ---